Violation of a Protection Order

 Lawyer for Violations of Protection Orders in Brooksville, FL

 If you have been arrested in West Central Florida for an alleged violation of any kind of restraining order, it is in your best interest to immediately retain legal counsel.
-Ashley M. Aulls, P.A. defends clients throughout the greater Hernando County area, including Spring Hill, Brooksville, Weeki Wachee, Inverness, Wildwood, New Port Richey, and many other nearby communities.
+The Law Office of Ashley Aulls, P.A. defends clients throughout the greater Hernando County area, including Spring Hill, Brooksville, Weeki Wachee, Inverness, Wildwood, New Port Richey, and many other nearby communities.

 Florida Injunction Violations Information Center

 - What is the difference between the various injunctions for protection?

 - What are the consequences of being convicted for violating a restraining order?

 - Where can I find more information about injunctions for protection in Brooksville?

 Florida has five different types of injunctions for protection.
 Alleged offenders may be subject to any one of the following types of restraining orders, including injunctions for protection against:

 - Domestic Violence — Under Florida Statute § 741.28(2), domestic violence is defined as any assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death of one family or household member by another family or household member.
 A family or household member includes spouses, former spouses, persons related by blood or marriage, persons who are presently residing together as if a family or who have resided together in the past as if a family, and persons who are parents of a child in common regardless of whether they have been married.